yesudas-philiph/aws-elb-site/README.md

 ---
 ## Description

-It's using as a sample website and it's might be helpful to someone start studying with aws elastic load-balancer and who needs a site written as HTML and CSS so it doesn't need any other services only have a webserver service.
+It's using as a sample website and it's might be helpful to someone start studying with aws elastic load-balancer and who needs a site written as Javascript, CSS and PHP so it doesn't need any other services only have a webserver service.
 Also, I'm really thankful to fuji sir and he is the developer of the website and I just forked the webiste and make some changes on my point of view.

 ----
 ## Feature